gayatrirajgor/SEI-Project-1/README.md

     }
   }
 ```
 When the player enters a cell that contains a tennis ball, 50 points is added to the score and the hoovers are sent back to their starting positions.
-The hoovers then begin to flash and are held in their starting positions for 10 seconds; this was achieved using `setTimeOut`.
+The hoovers then begin to flash and are held in their starting positions for 10 seconds; this was achieved using `setTimeout`.
 The code snippet below shows how I achieved this.

 ```js
 function removeBall(){